Mark Mateski launched Red Team Journal in 1997.

-Red Team Journal was launched in 1997.
-It was designed in part to encourage decision makers to consider alternative perspectives to national security issues.
-Later, the focus shifted to red teaming methods.
-Today, Red Team Journal embraces all forms of red teaming and alternative analysis and has expanded to include business strategy and non-military national security concerns.
+His intent was to encourage decision makers to consider alternative perspectives to national security issues.
+Later, his focus shifted to red teaming methods.
+Today, Red Team Journal primarily addresses red teaming as it relates to managing and securiting complex systems.

 The mission of Red Team Journal is to

-- provide insights into national security and business strategy issues of concern (broadly defined),
+provide insights security issues of concern (broadly defined),

 In practice, this should allow the community to improve its ability to